You Thought the Injury Was the Worst Part

 Workers’ compensation was born in the industrial age — a promise of protection in exchange for risk.

-In towns like Lithgow, where coal mines, railways and steelworks powered the growth of a young nation, communities carried the weight of industrial progress.
+In towns like Lithgow, where coal mines, railways and steelworks powered a young nation, communities carried the human cost of industrial progress.

 When protection becomes calculation, what happens to care?